pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

   switch to that randomly-chosen costume.

-If you run the project now, you should see some blue enemy invaders and some green friendly invaders gliding down the screen.
+If you run the project now, you should see some blue enemy invaders and some green friendly visitors gliding down the screen.

 But only one alien is on screen at a time.
 We'll fix that next.